What is a break clause?

 It is, therefore, not surprising that these matters often end up in Court, particularly in a market where rents are going down, and tenants want to exit the property because they are paying over the odds in rent.

-There are a number of pitfalls that any party looking to exercise a break should be aware of.
+There are a number of issues that any party looking to exercise a break should be aware of.
+These include:

 In Bairstow Eves (Securities) Ltd v Ripley [1992], the lease states that the property was to be painted in the final year.
 The tenant painted it just before the start of the final year.
 This lack of compliance meant the break was invalid.